-That same evening (March 21), Vince Gill, Brad Paisley, and Marty Stuart were scheduled to perform at the Grand Ole Opry.
-Due to the COVID-19 pandemic, the Opry has been hosting its shows without an in-house audience, but continues broadcasts on radio, TV, and social media.
+That same evening (March 21, 2020), Vince Gill, Brad Paisley, and Marty Stuart were scheduled to perform at the Grand Ole Opry.
+Due to the COVID-19 pandemic, the Opry has been hosting its shows without an in-house audience, but continued broadcasts on radio, TV, and social media.

 During their Opry performance, the trio of Gill, Paisley, and Stuart paused to honor Rogers with his song “Sweet Music Man.”
 Gill took the lead, and was visibly emotional as he sang.